difcul/aw/3_accessing_and_extracting_data/README.md

 XPath is a query language for selecting nodes from a XML document.
 However, it can be used to query any markup document.

+# Part 1 - Submit by April 1

 ## XPath